schickling-test/tauri-nix-mac-repro/README.md

 # tauri-nix-mac-repro

-Enter directory ( direnv allow . ) and then the build should start and tthe app should launch
+Enter directory ( direnv allow . ) and then the build should start and the app should launch